Exit 408 is Coming to Sevier County TN

 How would a four-lane access help?

+Full four-lane access from Exit 432 to Sevierville and Veterans Boulevard will give visitors from the North and East an easy โ€“ and faster โ€“ route into town.
 It will relieve some of the stress at Exit 407.
 Will it relieve enough to offset the coming increases?
 I don’t know.
 But it would help.

-Having a direct conduit from the interstate to Dollywood and the far side of Pigeon Forge will improve traffic flow throughout the region and will go a long way to ensuring the continued success of the area for decades to come.
+My understanding is that with the new hotels and attractions planned, Dollywood officials believe their numbers will increase dramatically each year.
+A direct conduit from the interstate to Dollywood and the far side of Pigeon Forge will improve traffic flow throughout the region.
+It will go a long way to ensuring the continued success of the area for decades to come.ย Also, the concern about increased traffic at Exit 407 added to the urgency to start the new project.
+It is part of TDOT’s 10-year plan.

 Are there any other major new interchanges or roads planned?

 Not that I’m aware of, though I imagine somewhere there’s a plan to expand the roads through Cosby to get easier access to the Great Smoky Mountains National Park without going through Pigeon Forge.
+But that would be a long, long way off.

 What do you think about the interstate developments?
 Let us know in the comments below.